justinleetyler/justinleetyler.github.io/catalog.md

-Ende, Michael. -- The neverending story / Michael Ende ; translated from the German by Ralph Manheim ; illustrated by Roswitha Quadflieg. -- New York, New York : Penguin Books, 1984. -- 377 p. -- ISBN 0140074317. -- DBID 3092.
-1. 833.
+Ende, Michael. -- The neverending story / Michael Ende ; translated from the German by Ralph Manheim ; illustrated by Roswitha Quadflieg. -- New York, New York : Penguin Books, 1984. -- 377 p. -- ISBN 0140074317. -- DBID 3092 -- DDC 833.

 > Ch.12.
 The empress speaks with the old man of wondering mountain  -p.
 157-167 -s
 > Only the right name gives beings and things their reality... a wrong name makes everything unreal.
 That's what lies do. -The Childlike Empress.  -p.
 149 -q